cdwfs/algo/README.md

 I've been reading Steven Skiena's [The Algorithm Design Manual](http://www.algorist.com) lately, to refresh my long-dormant knowledge of fundamental data structures and algorithms.
-I decided to start implementing a few of the algorithm discussed in the book, using whatever subset of C99 is supported by Visual Studio 2013.
-I'm sure every computer science student in the world has written these things;
-many of them probably did a better job than I have.
+I decided to start implementing a few of the things discussed in the book as a C90 single-header-file library (cribbing heavily from the gospel of [stblib](https://github.com/nothings/stb).
+I'm sure every aspiring programmer in the world has already written this code; many of them probably did a better job than I have.
 If you're looking for quality code, I recommend using theirs instead.

+Currently includes:
+- stack
+- queue
+- heap / priority queue